WPsites/Resize-images-before-upload/readme.txt

 == Changelog ==
+= 1.6 =
+* Tweaked the list of supported browsers adding Opera and then also adding ipad/iphone just to stop the warning coming up even if people aren't uploading images on those platforms

 = 1.5 =
 * Removed lots of messy JS, using some new hooks.
 Should work from a post or from the media section with both new and old uploaders.
 Hopefully no more problems!